 This week we’re going to take a quick look at a set of exercises to help you with elbow pain.

-Now what came up during the weekend, is that a lot of our trainers here have clients or athletes that they work with, that complain of elbow pain.
+It’s a fantastically fun weekend for us.
+We’ve been outside playing all kinds of different games and working on sport technique.
+What came up during the weekend, is that a lot of our trainers here have clients or athletes that they work with, that complain of elbow pain.

-It may be tennis elbow, golfer’s elbow, etc. I wanted to shoot a really quick video for you to give you a couple of exercises that you can do if you are having any kind of elbow pain.
+It may be tennis elbow, golfer’s elbow, etcetera.
+I wanted to shoot a really quick video for you to give you a couple of exercises that you can do if you are having any kind of elbow pain.

 We’re going to focus on, first, some joint mobility exercises for the elbow, so follow along.

 I’m going to get you in a nice, tall, neutral stance.
 I want you to take that arm out, that’s bothering you.
 We’re going to start with the palm down.
 With the palm down, we’re going to make a really loose fist.
 We’re going to bring your hand toward your face.

 Now, here’s the important point.
 I want you to grab your bicep and rotate it toward your body, just like this, and take your hand out to the side, come all the way out, lock the elbow fully, and then rotate the palm down.
 We just call this a basic elbow circle.